 Master of Arts in Counseling Psychology and Global Mental Health: Massachusetts School of Professional Psychology.
 “Focuses on what is universal in helping individuals, families and communities in distress.
 How does a mental health professional work with an immigrant from a war torn country who has experienced the horrors of civil war or the brutality of ethnic oppression or terrorism?
 In addition, the program trains students to be competent and prepared to offer effective and attuned mental health services in international settings.
 Students will be trained in mental health assessment, treatment planning and intervention, but will then be invited to consider large systems and international issues of public health, economic disparity, heath care access and other pressing issues that impact successful intervention.
 Graduates will qualify to pursue licensure as Licensed Mental Health Professionals.”
 Read more about the program online in the MSPP Rapport (Spring 2012) and see the latest program brochure, Help Heal the World.

-GMH: Trauma and Recovery Certificate Program, Harvard Program in Refugee Trauma (on-site learning in Italy, November 2013 and web-based learning Dec 2013--May 2014).
+GMH: Trauma and Recovery Certificate Program, Harvard Program in Refugee Trauma (on-site learning in Italy, and web-based learning).
 "The Global Mental Health: Trauma and Recovery Certificate Program is an innovative training program offering a state-of-the-art cultural and scientific learning experience addressing the needs of traumatized persons and communities worldwide.
 Experts advance their practice and leadership skills in a new global community of practice.
 The course offers a blended learning experience with 2 weeks onsite in Italy followed by 5 months on the internet.
 The program is lead by an internationally acclaimed faculty.
 Initiated in November 2005, 320 alumni are working in over 80 countries and are able to join a new alumni society.
-Certificates of completion are awarded by HPRT and the Harvard Medical School Department of Continuing."
+Certificates of completion are awarded by HPRT and the Harvard Medical School Department of Continuing Education."

 4. Mental Health First Aid (MHFA)